Towards Human-Level Text Coding with LLMs: The Case of Fatherhood Roles in Public Policy Documents

 \section{Abstract}

-Recent advances in large language models (LLMs) like GPT-3 and GPT-4 promise automation with better results and less programming, opening up new opportunities for text analysis in political science.
-In this study, we evaluate LLMs on three original coding tasks of non-English political science texts, and we provide a detailed description of a general workflow for using LLMs for text coding in political science research.
-Our use case offers a practical guide for researchers looking to incorporate LLMs into their research on text analysis.
-We find that, when provided with detailed label definitions and coding examples, an LLM can be as good as or even better than a human annotator while being much faster (up to hundreds of times), considerably cheaper (costing up to 60\% less than human coding), and much easier to scale to large amounts of text.
-Overall, LLMs present a viable option for most text coding projects.
-Our software allows to easily use LLMs as annotators and it is publicly available at \url{https://github.com/lorelupo/pappa}. \\
+Recent advances in large language models (LLMs) like GPT-3.5 and GPT-4 promise automation with better results and less programming, opening up new opportunities for text analysis in political science.
+In this study, we evaluate LLMs on three original coding tasks involving typical complexities encountered in political science settings: a non-English language, legal and political jargon, and complex labels based on abstract constructs.
+Along the paper, we propose a practical workflow to optimize the choice of the model and the prompt.
+We find that the best prompting strategy consists of providing the LLMs with a detailed codebook, as the one provided to human coders.
+In this setting, an LLM can be as good as or possibly better than a human annotator while being much faster, considerably cheaper, and much easier to scale to large amounts of text.
+We also provide a comparison of GPT and popular open-source LLMs, discussing the trade-offs in the model's choice.
+Our software allows LLMs to be easily used as annotators and is publicly available at \url{https://github.com/lorelupo/pappa}. \\